delaneyj/datastar/backends/go/site/static/md/docs/von_deepa.md

 </div>
 ```

-So with this change and in a declartive nature you'd be able extend HTML and focus on relationships.
+So with this change and in a declarative nature you'd be able extend HTML and focus on relationships.

 Our HTML looks pretty neat but what would it take to make it actually work?
 Well just add: